-6 Websites Offering Typing Games to Boost your Keyboarding Skills
+10 Free Typing Games Websites to Boost your Keyboarding Skills

-Learning strategy – However, games maybe fun, but they should be embedded in a bigger learning strategy to fully reveal their potential.
-It’s recommended to use them in combination with a course that will teach you the techniques and ergonomics.
-Desktop or online typing software is currently the most popular and effective option on the market.
+Learning strategy – Games maybe fun, however, they should be embedded into a learning strategy to fully reveal their potential.
+It’s recommended to play them in combination with a course that will teach you the essential techniques.
+Desktop or online typing software is a great way to combine theory, practice and fun.

-A landing page where you can clearly see all of the levels of the incredibly popular “Dance Mat Typing” games from the BBC, Kidztype (view website) not only links you to the games but also details the benefits of touch typing and why you should partake in it.
+This is a great website to list all the levels of the incredibly popular “Dance Mat Typing” games from the BBC.
+KidsType (view website) not only links you to the games but also details the benefits of touch typing and why you should partake in it.

 “Dance Mat Typing” is incredibly simple to learn, but hard to master.
 Each level has a tutor that tells you how to type via touch typing techniques and this reinforces good technique and finger positioning.
 It is also fully animated with sound to ensure you keep on playing!